cherithanalytics/UGNT/README.md

 UGNTVerseTrees-Auto/ - folder for trees that were created automatically from NA28 but using UGNT text and morphology

-UGNTVerseTrees/ - folder for modified trees based off of UGNT text and morphology
+UGNTVerseTrees/ - folder for the most recent version of modified trees based off of UGNT text and morphology
  * Pass2/ - folder containing modified trees after modifications documented in tree_modifications_edited.txt
  * catDiff1/ - folder containing modified trees after modifications documented in catDiff_modifications_edited.txt